Prech-start/FLARE23_AdaptNet/README.md

-# FLARE23 AdaptNet for MICCAI FLARE2023 Challenge
+#  AdaptNet: Adaptive Learning from Partially Labeled Data for Abdomen Multi-Organ and Tumor Segmentation

 ## Introduction